InnovateForVegas/.github/CONTRIBUTING.md

 ### Minor Participation

 Contributions of time, effort, and expertise on the part of Volunteers is generally welcome and valued.
-In order to provide a safe and transparent environment for all participants, those volunteers not yet attained the age of adulthood(18 years in the United States), shall be allowed with permission and consent from a parent or legal guardian.
+In order to provide a safe and transparent environment for all participants, those volunteers who have not yet attained the age of adulthood (18 years in the United States), shall be allowed with permission and consent from a parent or legal guardian.
 Contributions and participation will necessarily include some forms of interaction, virtual or in-person, and interaction with online resource, compliance with all relevant laws and regulations is required.

 * [COPPA - Child Online Privacy Protection Act](https://www.ftc.gov/business-guidance/privacy-security/childrens-privacy)
 * [COPPA - Child Online Privacy Protection Rule](https://www.ftc.gov/legal-library/browse/rules/childrens-online-privacy-protection-rule-coppa)